joshHug/LeidenITP/labs/lab12.md

 ### Classes and Interacting With Them

 To continue the topic of control flow and where you need to do what.
 There are certain guidelines on how to work with classes and make them.
 One of these guidelines is that you do not change the attributes of an object outside the class.
 So, your class should contain all the methods needed to work with it.
 This is because the problem with classes and methods is that often a method relies on certain attributes of an object.
 Changing these attributes can easily lead to error or bugs.
 Therefore, classes often contain methods to change the value of an attribute (setters) or methods to get the value of an attribute (getters).
+To make clear to other programmers that certain attributes or methods should not be used outside the class you can add an underscore in front of your variable name.
+In other language, you can actually make a variable private (instead of public) to enforce this behavior, in python this is not possible.

-This is also where methods differ from functions.
+That methods use variables/attributes that are not given as input arguments is also where methods differ from functions.
 A function only uses variables that it gets as an argument or made in the function itself.
 A method uses the attributes of the object and the arguments only contain variables from outside the object.

 This ties needly in with our discussion about control flow, where you can change or get information about an object, but you do not write code that actually does it.
 An example that is common in machine learning is that you have a certain model that needs to learn something and then predict it.
 In these case the code looks often something like: